Solidaric-org/www-solidaric-org/README.md

 ## Installation

-You best use latest stable node and installation is very easy, just checkout this repo and run:
+Best use latest stable nodejs release and installation is very easy, just checkout this repo and run:

 ```bash
 # get source